fschwiet/DreamNJasmine/readme.md

-NJasmine is a RSpec-ish test language inspired by the javasscript test library Jasmine (http://pivotal.github.com/jasmine/).
+NJasmine is a RSpec-ish test language inspired by the javasscript test library Jasmine (http://pivotal.github.com/jasmine/) for C# / .Net programming.

     given("some preconditions", () => {